 PCSAS – Psychological Clinical Science Accreditation System

-The Clinical Science Program at the University of California, Berkeley was accredited in 2013 by the Psychological Clinical Science Accreditation System (PCSAS).
+The Clinical Science Program at the University of California, Berkeley was first accredited in 2013 by the Psychological Clinical Science Accreditation System (PCSAS).
+We were re-accredited by PCAS in 2023.
 PCSAS was created to promote superior science-centered education and training in clinical psychology, to increase the quality and quantity of clinical scientists contributing to the advancement of public health, and to enhance the scientific knowledge base for mental and behavioral health care.
 The Berkeley program is deeply committed to these goals and proud to be one of the select group of programs accredited by PCSAS.
 To correspond with PCSAS, or for additional information: http://www.pcsas.org/

-New Program Statement on Future Accreditation Plan (January 27, 2020)
+New Program Statement on Accreditation (November 4, 2022)

 The Clinical Science doctoral program at the University of California, Berkeley, provides students with the highest-quality training in the integration of science and practice.
-Reflecting this aspirational goal, the program has been accredited continuously by the American Psychological Association (APA) since 1948 and by the Psychological Clinical Science Accreditation System (PCSAS) since 2013.
+Reflecting this aspirational goal, the program has been accredited continuously by the American Psychological Association (APA) since 1948 (Office of Program Consultation and Accreditation, American Psychological Association, 750 First Street NE.
+Washington, DC 20002-4242.
+Telephone: 202-336-5979) and by the Psychological Clinical Science Accreditation System (PCSAS) since 2013.
 The staggering personal, social, and economic burdens of mental illness and related problems--and the difficulty of making progress in reducing these burdens--have created an increasing need for training clinical psychologists who have even more intensive clinical research training, greater experience working in interdisciplinary research teams, broader exposure to a range of clinical problems, and deeper knowledge in emerging fields (e.g., neuroscience and genetics).

 The Clinical Science program at the University of California, Berkeley is committed to training clinical psychologists who are prepared to make significant contributions to basic research on mental illness and well-being; to the development, evaluation, delivery, and dissemination of new assessments and treatments to diverse populations; and to reducing the burden of mental illness and related problems in living.
 Increasingly, we view the evolving curricular and other demands associated with APA accreditation as inconsistent with this approach to training.
-We are currently accredited by APA and PCSAS through 2023.
-After careful deliberation and discussion, the Clinical Science faculty has come to the decision as a group that it is our intention to not seek accreditation by APA after our current APA accreditation expires in 2023.
+In 2020, we requested and received the status "accredited, inactive" from APA.
+This means that we retain our APA accredited status for students who were admitted into our APA program (2019 and earlier; the "accredited" part) but that we no longer admit new students into the APA program (i.e., the "inactive" part).
+Once all students admitted to the APA program receive their degree, we plan to discontinue our APA accreditation.
 We will continue to maintain our PCSAS accreditation.